 A mentor is an experienced and trusted advisor interested in helping you achieve your goals and dreams.
 A mentor can be anyone from a teacher or coach to a faculty member, teaching assistant, lab technician or an experienced friend—anyone with experience who can offer guidance and support.

 There are many benefits to having a mentor.
 Not only academically, but professionally and personally too.

 Here are five reasons why you should consider finding a mentor while at university:

 1. Mentors are wise

-Mentors provide valuable information and knowledge from their lived experiences that you might not receive from theoretical, traditional classroom experiences.
+Mentors provide valuable information and knowledge from their lived experiences that you may not receive in a classroom.

-Having parents or siblings that have gone through this system is a huge privilege.
-If you don't have that privilege, find it through a mentor!
+Having parents or siblings that have gone through this system is a huge privilege, but if you don't have that option for support, you can find it through a mentor!

 2. Mentors can provide constructive criticism